DiasporeUnizar/TEG/README.md

 The core structure is the following:
 - *dataset*: includes the dataset used in the library test and the usage examples
 - *dist*: contains  ```.whl``` files, i.e., package saved in the ```Wheel``` format (the standard built-package format used for Python distributions).
-The last version of the TEG library can be directly installed   using ```pip install tegdet-2.0.0-py3-none-any.whl```
+The last version of the TEG library can be directly installed   using ```pip3 install tegdet-2.0.0-py3-none-any.whl```
 - *doc*: includes library documentation
 - *examples*: includes scripts that use the API of the library and post-process the results
 - *script_results*: includes all the result files from the test script and usage examples in ```csv``` format